jmanuel1/useful-scripts/README.md

 New scripts should come with a justification of their usefulness.
 Remember to keep scripts separated by OS, with as few dependencies as reasonably possible.

+Mypy should be used for type checking of Python scripts. pycodestyle should be used to check Python files, too.

 ## Authors

 * **Jason Manuel** - *Initial work* - [jmanuel1](https://github.com/jmanuel1)